buildbot/buildbot/master/docs/relnotes/index.rst

 * :class:`MailNotifier` now supports a `schedulers` constructor argument that allows you to send mail only for builds triggered by the specified list of schedulers.

 * :class:`MailNotifier` now supports a `branches` constructor argument that allows you to send mail only for builds triggered by the specified list of branches.

+* Optimization of the data api filtering, sorting and paging, speeding up a lot the UI when the master has lots of builds.

 Fixes
 ~~~~~